 A burgundy mid-calf, belted dress, matching lipstick and bag.

 Another one of Hitchcock’s tricks in Dial M for Murder was the very subversive casting: a very charming villain, Ray Milland, in one of his best performances, so that he makes you want to identify with him, and a much less likeable good guy, Robert Cummings.
-And there’s John Williams, who plays the detective, one of the most likeable police investigators I’ve seen in movies: he’s delectable in his role and he’s responsible for the humour in the film, an element always present in Hitchcock’s works.
+And there’s John Williams, who plays the detective, one of the most likeable police investigators I’ve seen in movies: he’s delectable in his role and provides the comic relief that is always present in Hitchcock’s works.

 The decor is just as stylish, meticulously done and interesting to observe as the costumes in Hitchcock’s films.

-In a very elegant grey dress with pleated skirt.
 Margot’s outfits go from bright to somber as her innocence starts to be questioned.
-As opposed to the colour palette of her previous clothes, which brought out her blue eyes, these faded colours are intelligently used to make her eyes look grey too, in tune with the grey days coming.
+As opposed to the colour palette of her previous clothes, which brought out her blue eyes, the faded grey of the pleated dress is intelligently used to make her eyes look grey, too, in tune with the grey days coming.
+“We did an interesting colour experiment with Grace Kelly’s clothing.
+I dressed her in very gay and bright colours at the beginning of the picture, and as the plot thickened, her clothes became gradually more somber,” Hitchcock revealed to Truffaut.
 Hitch always knew how to guide his audience through the story, and the dialogue was only one of the means he used.